 7. Sign up for a free FTC scam alert

-If you want to stay on the safest side of online exchange, consider signing up for a free Federal Trade Commission (FTC) scam alert and have the info about latest fraud cases delivered to your inbox.
+If you want to stay on the safest side of online exchange, consider signing up for a free Federal Trade Commission (FTC) scam alert and have the info about the latest fraud cases delivered to your inbox.
 FTC scam alerts will help you stay ahead of the scammers who’re making headlines for hefty consumer frauds – and besides, it’s always useful to be up-to-date with the tricks 21st-century cons use to outwit consumers.

-According to the FTC Annual Consumer Complaint Summary released back in 2016, there’s more to consumer frauds than meets the eye.
-Not only is a fraud a pretty costly affair for the fleeced consumer, it’s also a potential cause of other complications such as ID or social security number thefts and compromised safety of financial, employment, and healthcare records.
-To prevent a potential consumer fraud landing a steep price tag in your lap, stick to the tips listed above and your personal data and finances will always be safe from harm.
+According to the FTC Annual Consumer Complaint Summary released back in 2016, there’s more to consumer fraud than meets the eye.
+Not only is a fraud a pretty costly affair for the fleeced consumer, but it’s also a potential cause of other complications such as ID or social security number thefts and compromised the safety of financial, employment, and healthcare records.
+To prevent potential consumer fraud landing a steep price tag in your lap, stick to the tips listed above and your personal data and finances will always be safe from harm.
 Good luck!